-In fact, those comments are the very sentiments that were echoed beneath the actual picture I am describing.
-None of the people who commented suspected that the smiley-faced woman was knee-deep in devaluation – not even the woman herself.
+In fact, those comments are the very sentiments, which were echoed beneath the actual picture I am describing.
+None of the people who commented suspected that the smiley-faced woman was knee-deep in devaluation ““not even the woman herself.
 At the time the photo was taken, there was still more positive than negative in the relationship, but it would not stay that way for long.

-I hear so many heartbreaking stories from survivors of narcissistic abuse describing how they were abruptly discarded, only to see their ex turn up on Fakebook just days or weeks later with a new target, going to the restaurants they used to frequent or on the vacations that they had planned together.
-One woman described feeling like she had been filleted like a fish while watching her ex get engaged, married and buy a new house with his new target, all within a span of 6 months.
+I hear so many heartbreaking stories from survivors of narcissistic abuse describing how they were abruptly discarded, only to see their ex turn up on social media just days, or weeks later, with a new target, going to the restaurants they used to frequent, or on the vacations that they had planned together.
+One woman described feeling like she had been filleted like a fish while watching her ex get engaged, married, and buy a new house with his new target, all within a span of 6 months.

 Disclaimer: People’s lives aren’t always what they post!

 Don’t get caught in this cyber-crap-trap.
 A leopard never changes his spots.
 A person doesn’t jump from one relationship into another, without taking a minute’s worth of self-reflection, and become a completely different person overnight.
 It just doesn’t happen!
 Ever!
 Especially when that person is a narcissist!